 You may elect not to take the alcohol fuels credit even though you qualify to take it.
 You can make (or revoke) this election at any time before the end of the 3-year period that begins on the last day (without regard to extensions) for filing your return for the tax year in which the credit arises.

 General business credit.
 You combine the alcohol fuels credit with other credits to figure your general business credit for the year.
-The general business credit is the combination of the:
+See the Form 6478 instructions for a list of these credits.